Indre-V/blossom-therapy/README.md

 - [Jshint](https://jshint.com/): Used to validate JavaScript code, helping identify potential errors and maintain code quality.
 - [PEP8 Online](http://pep8online.com/): PEP8 Online is used to validate all Python code against the PEP 8 style guide, promoting code readability and consistency.
 - [PostgreSQL](https://dbs.ci-dbs.net/): CI designed the database tool for this project.
 It is a powerful relational database management system.
-- [Summernote](https://summernote.org/): WYSIWYG editor used to allow users to edit their posts, providing a rich text editing experience.
 - [Tables Generator](https://www.tablesgenerator.com/markdown_tables): Used to convert Excel testing tables to Markdown format, simplifying the process of creating and formatting tables for documentation purposes.
 - [TOC Generator](https://ecotrust-canada.github.io/markdown-toc/): Used to generate table of contents for Markdown files, providing a convenient way to organize and navigate large documents.
 - [W3C](https://www.w3.org/): Used for HTML & CSS validation, ensuring that the project's code complies with web standards and is error-free.
 - [WAVE](https://webaim.org/resources/contrastchecker/): Used for accessibility testing, providing tools to check for accessibility issues such as color contrast and semantic structure.

 [Back to top](#contents)